Unmasking the Myth: Toxic Masculinity and the Quest for Authentic MasculineEnergyy

 The Real-World Fallout: Data Doesn't Lie

-This isn't just academic fluff!
+This isn't just academic!
 The effects of this "toxic masculinity" are real, hitting both men and the people around them.

 For Men: Studies show that adhering to these toxic ideals can lead to mental health issues, substance abuse, and even increased suicide risk.
 (Source: Research from 2018).
 Why?
 Because bottling up your emotions and refusing to seek help is a recipe for disaster.